childsb/glusterfs-hadoop-docs/UsingImpala.markdown

 files into the classpath on startup.
 If the plugin is not there - then impala won't be able to see the gluster jars.

+3) Now, make sure your HiveServer is stopped.
+Update the hive-site.xml to contain the usual glusterfs parameters.
+This is important because Impala will use HiveServer to do gluster based queries : If HiveServer doesn't know how to load the plugin, it wont work.

+4)

-3) Now, start impala services:
+5) Now, start impala services:

     sudo service impala-server restart ;
     sudo service impala-state-store restart ;